Articles by topic

 Screenshot of navigating to import contacts

 If multiple authorisation groups exist, the appropriate group must be selected during the import.
-When importing from existing accounts, you select an account group that is managed in the workspace or account settings (admin rights required).
+When importing from existing accounts, select an account group for the import.

 Requirements for the Excel file